naseemfasal/infijs/README.md

 Included features :

-1.Form validation supporting email, minimum and maximum numbers, text validation and others and built in css for button and forms validation erros.
+Form validation supporting email, minimum and maximum numbers, text validation and others and built in css for button and forms validation erros.
-2.Ajax submit support vai Jquery
+Ajax submit support vai Jquery
-3.Multi file upload system with built in css
+Multi file upload system with built in css